Sociology — Year 13

 Students will develop their social skills by engaging in a debate between left and right realist perspectives on explaining and dealing with crime and deviance.
 They will develop tolerance and understanding of different people's views.

-Term 3: Crime & Deviance and Media
+Term 3: Crime & Deviance and Media and Theories

 Teacher 1: Learning will start with an examination of the patterns and explanations for ethnic differences in crime.
 Followed by a focus on the relationship between the media and crime, and research that suggests that the media is a cause of crime.
 This is followed by an examination of the links between globalisation and crime, in particular that of green crimes and state crime.
+Teacher 2: Students will learn the feminism theory in more detail, drawing on their past learning from applying feminism in other areas of the course.
+They will then look at media representations of various categories including gender, age, class, disability, ethnicity and sexuality.

 Globalisation